ochadenas/cpudefense/README.md

 This game is free to play.
 Find it on F-Droid, or get the latest APK from the [Releases Section](https://github.com/ochadenas/cpudefense/releases/latest).

+### Supported operating system versions

+From version 1.58 onwards, Android 6 or later is required.
+Devices running Android 5 (i.e. more than 10 years old) should use version 1.57.

 ![pcb_with_castle_small](https://github.com/user-attachments/assets/6a3aa810-f7db-47fa-974d-cc277c14e519)